rolemadelen/blog-v1/posts/blog/en-algo-floyds-cycle-detection.md

 On the other hand, the second node(`hare`), will move twice faster than the `tortoise` node.
 That is, it will move 2 steps at a time.

-If there is no cycle in the list, either `tortoise` or `hare` will be at `NULL` and we know there is no cycle.
+If there is no cycle in the list, either `tortoise` or `hare` will be at `ø` and we know there is no cycle.
 Otherwise, two nodes will meet eventually and we can safely conclude that there is a cycle and return `true`.

 ![Tortoise and Hare Example](/images/posts/tortoise-and-hare/tortoise-and-hare.png)